66 Best Bread Machine Recipes To Make You Look Like a Pro

 Don’t return your bread machine just yet.

 Bread makers are worth the money.
-Although you can use a stand mixer with all of my yeast bread recipes, stand mixers have no timers and no way of controlling the heat while your bread is rising.
+Although you can use a stand mixer with all my yeast bread recipes, stand mixers have no timers or way of controlling the heat while your bread rises.

-With a stand mixer, you must be able to recognize when the dough has been properly kneaded, and you must provide the proper environment for the dough to rise.
-However, if you are planning to make many large batches of dough (more than 4 cups per recipe), a stand mixer with be the preferred choice.
+With a stand mixer, you must recognize when the dough has been properly kneaded and provide the proper environment for the dough to rise.
+However, a stand mixer would be the preferred choice if you plan to make many large batches of dough (more than 4 cups per recipe).

 Second: No matter what the recipe says, choose the DOUGH cycle.
 When the DOUGH cycle completes, remove the dough from the bread machine to a lightly floured work surface in your kitchen.

 Third: Shape the dough as directed.
-(Please don’t drop the dough in a bread pan and stick it into the oven.
+(Please don’t stuff the dough into a bread pan and stick it into the oven.
 The results won’t be pretty.)

 Fourth: Let the dough rise again after shaping (important if you don’t want a dense loaf!).

 Fifth: Bake the loaf in your preheated conventional oven.
-Don’t take it out until it’s perfectly baked throughout (use a quick-read thermometer if needed) and golden brown all over.
+Don’t take it out until it’s perfectly baked throughout (use a quick-read thermometer (paid link) if needed) and golden brown all over.

 Yes, you can make good bread with a bread machine.

 You’ll be amazed at how simple most of these recipes are.
-Even beginners will likely succeed, especially if you read and follow all of my tips.
+Even beginners will likely succeed, especially if you read and follow my tips.

 Can I recommend the free bread machine course?
-It’s the perfect place to start for anybody who wants to make really good bread with a bread maker.
+It’s the perfect place to start for anybody who wants to make bread worth sharing with a bread maker.

 What readers are saying: